Wightslayer/WindTurbineBirdDetector/README.md

 Installing the dependencies:
 - `conda env create -f BirdDetectorEnv.yml`

+Move into the yolor folder:
+- `cd yolor`
+-
 ### Retraining the COCO model

 To retrain a pretrained model, first download the trained weights with the yolor/scripts/get_pretrain.sh script and place the weights in a new 'pretrained_weights' folder.